astronomer/docs/learn/airflow-branch-operator.md

 :::

-## `@task.short_circuit` and ShortCircuitOperator
+## `@task.short_circuit` (ShortCircuitOperator)

-Another option for implementing conditional logic in your DAGs is the `@task.short_circuit` decorator and [ShortCircuitOperator](https://registry.astronomer.io/providers/apache-airflow/modules/shortcircuitoperator).
-This operator takes a Python callable that returns `True` or `False` based on logic implemented for your use case.
+Another option for implementing conditional logic in your DAGs is the `@task.short_circuit` decorator, which is a decorated version of the [ShortCircuitOperator](https://registry.astronomer.io/providers/apache-airflow/modules/shortcircuitoperator).
+This operator takes a Python function that returns `True` or `False` based on logic implemented for your use case.
 If `True` is returned, the DAG continues, and if `False` is returned, all downstream tasks are skipped.

-`@task.short_circuit` and `ShortCircuitOperator` are useful when you know that some tasks in your DAG should run only occasionally.
+`@task.short_circuit` is useful when you know that some tasks in your DAG should run only occasionally.
 For example, maybe your DAG runs daily, but some tasks should only run on Sundays.
 Or maybe your DAG orchestrates a machine learning model, and tasks that publish the model should only be run if a certain accuracy is reached after training.
 This type of logic can also be implemented with `@task.branch`, but that operator requires a task ID to be returned.
-Using the `@task.short_circuit` decorator or `ShortCircuitOperator` can be cleaner in cases where the conditional logic equates to "run or not" as opposed to "run this or that".
+Using the `@task.short_circuit` decorator can be cleaner in cases where the conditional logic equates to "run or not" as opposed to "run this or that".

-The following DAG shows an example of how to implement the `@task.short_circuit` and `ShortCircuitOperator`:
+The following DAG shows an example of how to implement `@task.short_circuit`:

 <Tabs
     defaultValue="taskflow"